-- 1. Calculation of the increase of the woody system following a tabular method for which each species has a specific annual growth of biomass. - 2.
+Calculation of the increase of the woody system following a tabular method for each species based on a specific annual growth of biomass.

 With this growth, the carbon lost from any pruning or removal of trees from the orchard is reduced.

-The calculation of the carbon balance in the selected fields chosen by farmers participating to GECO2.
+The calculation of the carbon balance is done for the selected fields chosen by farmers participating to GECO2.
 To determine the carbon balance, the following are considered as outputs: carbon emissions due to energy use, chemical fertilisers, pesticides, tillage, other carbon emissions due directly or indirectly from agricultural works and finally the loss of soil carbon (erosion).
-The input are carbon fluxes stored into soil and biomass, through the adoption of the selected agricultural practices.
+The inputs are the carbon fluxes stored into soil and biomass, through the adoption of the selected agricultural practices.

-The definition of CO2e per farm field and per hectare.
-Each credit is calculated in tons of equivalent carbon dioxide sequestered.
+The definition of CO2e per farm field and per hectare: Each credit is calculated in tons of equivalent carbon dioxide sequestered.
 The carbon stock annual increase is transformed into carbon credits using reduction factors, considering errors and risks of carbon volatility.
 The applied calculation method is based on ISO 14064-1 international standards.

-COFFEE (Carbon OFFsetting Emission Elaborator)
+COFFEE (Carbon Offsetting Emission Elaborator)